ClonyPDF home

 Child Visa Photo Requirements for France

 Children of any age — including infants — need their own visa photo meeting the same 35×45mm specification.
+There is no reduced size or relaxed head-height band for minors.
 The child must appear alone in the frame: no parent's hands, toys, pacifiers, or car seats visible.
 Eyes should be open and looking toward the camera.

 For babies who can't sit upright, lay them on a plain white or light grey sheet and photograph from directly above.
-The background needs to be completely uniform, with no creases or shadows from the sheet visible in the final crop.
+The background needs to be completely uniform, with no creases or shadows from the sheet visible in the final crop — the most common cause of a refused infant photo.
+See the shadow rules.

 A strictly neutral expression is difficult to guarantee with young children.
 Most visa centres will accept a relaxed, natural look as long as the mouth is closed and the eyes are open and visible.
-If the child is too young to follow instructions, the photo still needs to show a clear, unobstructed view of their face.
+If the child is too young to follow instructions, the photo still needs to show a clear, unobstructed view of their face — see the eyes requirements.

 DIY